piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 * `AutoplaceTarget` (if set to `no`, will exclude the node from LINSTOR's Autoplacer) takes the value from the `piraeus.io/autoplace` annotation of the Kubernetes Node.
 If a node has no `piraeus.io/autoplace` annotation, the property will not be set.
+* `Aux/role/$1` copies all "node-role.kubernetes.io/*" label keys and values.
+For example, a worker node with the `node-role.kubernetes.io/worker: "true"` label will have the `Aux/role/worker` set to `"true"`.

 ```yaml
 apiVersion: piraeus.io/v1